termux/proot-distro/README.md

 ***

-Issue reporting has been disabled: very few of them were truly useful for the project improvements.
+**Issue reporting has been disabled**: very few of them were truly useful for the project improvements.
 Other were related to the PRoot itself, requests of project design changes (i.e. "customization"), user-generated errors, misinterpreting (good example is [this sarchile project page](https://web.archive.org/web/20211101040225/https://github.com/Weeb-Linux/sarchile/wiki/Introduction))